 Regarding potential opioid abuse, when an opioid prescription is filled after impacted third molar extraction, it has been found to be associated with higher odds of continued opioid use among patients who had little or no previous experience taking opioid analgesics.

 Aetna continues to advance initiatives to responsibly minimize the prescribing of opioids.
-One such initiative is to offer coverage for the long-lasting, non-opioid alternative, EXPAREL (sustained release bupivacaine liposome injectable suspension) when used by an oral surgeon in conjunction with extraction of impacted third molars.
+One such initiative is to offer coverage for the long-lasting, non-opioid alternative, EXPAREL (sustained release bupivacaine liposome injectable suspension) in conjunction with extraction of impacted third molars.
 Case reports show that one 10ml vial of Exparel is sufficient to treat all four quadrants or thrid molar sites, and claims will be adjudicated accordingly.
 Studies indicate that when used with impacted third molar surgery, EXPAREL delivers postsurgical pain relief for 2-3 days following surgery, when pain typically occurs.

 D7220 – Removal of impacted tooth – soft tissue